BoE's Cunliffe says fund redemptions could hurt market liquidity

 Funds already have ways to manage liquidity risks, but Cunliffe said investors may not fully appreciate how their ability to redeem, at or close to, current market prices could be compromised by large simultaneous withdrawals.

-Joanna Cound, head of government affairs at BlackRock (BLK.N), the world's biggest asset manager, said poor liquidity has forced the company to split up trades into smaller parcels that can be absorbed by the market.
+Joanna Cound, head of government affairs at BlackRock, the world's biggest asset manager, said poor liquidity has forced the company to split up trades into smaller parcels that can be absorbed by the market.

 "We started to make prices, not just to take prices, in an attempt to uncover more latent liquidity," she told the conference.